The Gospel of Barnabas

 - Chapter 20 and 151-152 locate Nazareth (v.
 20-21) and Jerusalem (v.
 151-152) on the edge of a lake.
 Nazareth is 600 m above the sea of Galilee and 25 km away.
 Jerusalem is 811 m above the Dead Sea and 23 km away.
 Similarly Nineveh is shown as a coastal city (v.
 63), while in fact is on the banks of the Tigris.

-- In the introductory verses it says that this is the gospel of "Jesus Christ", while in later chapters Jesus categorically denies being "the Messiah" (v.
+- in the introductory verses it says that this is the gospel of "Jesus Christ," while in later chapters Jesus categorically denies being "the Messiah" (v.
 42, 97).
-That way the author shows that he ignored that "Christ" and "Messiah" are the same word, one in its Greek version, the other in its Semitic version.
+That way the author shows that he ignored that "Christ" and "Messiah" are the same word, one in its Greek version and the other in its Semitic version.

-- The text that nowadays is known as the "Gospel of Barnabas" was written by someone who lived in medieval Spain or Italy, and wanted to endorse the teachings of the Koran, putting post-facto in the mouth of Jesus a number of Islamized statements.
+- The text that is currently known as the "Gospel of Barnabas" was written by someone who lived in medieval Spain or Italy, and wanted to endorse the teachings of the Koran, putting a number of Islamized statements post-facto into the mouth of Jesus.